pabennett/chiptools/docs/max_hold.rst

    :header: "Name", "Type", "Description"
    :widths: 20, 20, 10

-   "max_hold.vhd",        "VHDL",        "The Max Hold component."
-   "pkg_max_hold.vhd",    "VHDL",        "Supporting package for the Max Hold component."
+   "max_hold.vhd",        "VHDL",           "The Max Hold component (VHDL)" "pkg_max_hold.vhd",    "VHDL",           "Supporting package for the Max Hold component."
-   "tb_max_hold.vhd",     "VHDL",        "Testbench for the Max Hold component."
+   "tb_max_hold.vhd",     "VHDL",           "Testbench for the Max Hold component.
+(VHDL)" "max_hold.sv",         "SystemVerilog",  "The Max Hold component (SystemVerilog)" "tb_max_hold.sv",      "SystemVerilog",  "Testbench for the Max Hold component (SystemVerilog)."
    "max_hold_tests.py",   "Python",         "A collection of advanced unit tests."
    "basic_unit_tests.py", "Python",         "A simple unit test."
+   "max_hold.xml",        "XML",            "Project file (VHDL sources)."
+   "max_hold_sv.xml",     "XML",            "Project file (SystemVerilog sources)."
    "max_hold.ucf",        "Constraints",    "Constraints file when using the ISE synthesis flow."
    "max_hold.xdc",        "Constraints",    "Constraints file when using the Vivado synthesis flow."
    "simulation",          "Folder",         "Output directory for simulation tasks."
    "synthesis",           "Folder",         "Output directory for synthesis tasks."

+The Max Hold component has been designed in both VHDL and SystemVerilog so that single-language simulators such as GHDL or Icarus can be used.

 Creating the Project
 ---------------------